 It is important to create a rescue medium and a set of recovery media as early as possible and store them in a safe place for future use.

-Recovery information for the Windows 8 operating system
+Recovery information for the Windows 8 or Windows 8.1 operating system

-This section provides information about the recovery solutions provided on computers preinstalled with the Windows 8 operating system.
+This section provides information about the recovery solutions provided on computers preinstalled with the Windows 8 or Windows 8.1 operating system.

 Refreshing your computer